arcus/education_modules/python_practice/python_practice.md

 <div class = "care">
 <b style="color: rgb(var(--color-highlight));">A little encouragement...</b><br>

 Feeling overwhelmed?
 Learning data science in Python takes time and practice.
-Don't worry if you feel like you have to go back and look at the modules over and over, or google lots of things-- folks who do this for a living google things every day!
+Don't worry if you feel like you have to go back and look at the modules over and over, or Google lots of things-- folks who do this for a living google things every day!
 You don't have to memorize everything.
 Just keep your favorite resources close at hand so you remember what tools you have access to.

 </div>